ReInHerit/digital-hub/content/bestpractices/2024-02-09-reshaping-the-city-through-tourism-development-project-of-salt-lakes-in-tuzla-bosnia-and-herzegovina.md

   its phases were around 5 million EUR, and were invested from the Tuzla City Budget throughout the years, as the Complex of Pannonian lakes was growing and evolving.
-successbestpractice: "\"The Pannonian Lakes Complex, as the only salt lakes in Europe, with its tourism activities (attractiveness, water and environmental cleanliness, good and affordable services, location, a large number of visitors) decisively influenced the decision to award the Municipality of
+successbestpractice: The Pannonian Lakes Complex, as the only salt lakes in Europe, with its tourism activities (attractiveness, water and environmental cleanliness, good and affordable services, location, a large number of visitors) decisively influenced the decision to award the Municipality of